eddyK15501/password-generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

-## Description
-This project is created with HTML, CSS, and JavaScript.
-In this application, we are able to generate a random password.
-Upon clicking the "generate password" button, several prompts will pop up.
-These prompts will ask for the total number of characters.
-Whether you would like lowercase or uppercase letters, as well as numbers.
-After defining the prompts, the application will spit out a randomly generated password.

 ## Installation
 Optional: Download Live Server as a Visual Studio Code extension if necessary.